 “Being an example is not a way of influencing others, it is the only way.”

-*Bonus* Delegate!
-The art of delegating enables you to expand the number of tasks you can complete in a day and allows others the chance to learn and experience ownership in a project.
-The best leaders and achievers are those who surround themselves with competent people to whom they can assign projects and tasks.
+The art of delegating enables you to expand the number of tasks you can complete in a day and allows others to learn and experience ownership in a project.
+The best leaders, entrepreneurs, and achievers surround themselves with competent people to whom they can assign projects and tasks.
 After all, the business owner should never be wearing every hat in the company.
 Stretching yourself too thin will lead to burnout and the dissolution of your dream.
 It would be best if you cultivated a leadership style that inspires every team member, promotes the habits of leadership, and encourages others to do their best to ensure the betterment of the entire company—plan for your next day.
 Don’t just wing it.
 That will lead to frustration.
-Practice these three key ingredients to effective delegation: make sure your instructions and desired results are clear, give the person to whom you delegate the freedom and authority to complete the task and make sure you don’t get the same project delegated back to you through your own attitude of: “it’s easier to do it myself?”
+Practice these three key ingredients to effective delegation: Firstly, make sure your instructions and desired results are clear.
+Secondly, give the person to whom you delegate the freedom and authority to complete the task.
+Lastly, make sure you don’t get the same project delegated back to you through your attitude of: “it’s easier to do it myself?”
 Keep in mind that alone you are one person and that your entire team’s collaboration is your company’s true strength.
 Team building workshops are an excellent opportunity to strengthen this area of your business.

 These are just a few ways to strengthen your leadership.
 Being a leader is a choice.
-Choose to put into practice a few of these habits for success to strengthen your leadership.
+Choose to practice a few of these habits for success to enhance your leadership.

 Best of success to you!